boazbk/tcs/lec_17_model_rand.md

 ![A mechanical coin tosser built for Percy Diaconis by  Harvard technicians Steve Sansone and Rick Haggerty](../figure/coin_tosser.jpg){#coinfig .class width=300px height=300px}

-In this lecture we focus on the second point - formally modeling probabilistic computation and studying its power.
+In this chapter we focus on the second point - formally modeling probabilistic computation and studying its power.
 Modeling randomized computation is actually quite easy.
 We can add the following operations to our NAND, NAND++ and NAND<< programming languages: